4project-co-il/EBF/README.md

 ```

 # Examples
-Multiple examples are ready for you here:
+Multiple examples are ready for you in the [examples](https://github.com/abetis/EBF/tree/master/examples) directory.

 # Bugs and requests
 Please submit bug reports and requests for new features via [GitHub's Issues](https://github.com/abetis/EBF/issues) system